top of page

 OUR MISSION

-The African American Diabetes Association (AADA) is a national non-profit organization led by Black people, serving as a voice for Black people.
-We confront the alarming health disparities stemming from a legacy of systemic racism, including restricted healthcare access and unethical medical practices disproportionately harming Black communities.
+We serve as a voice for Black Americans with or at risk of diabetes, addressing the alarming health disparities caused by a legacy of systemic racism.
+These disparities include restricted healthcare access and unethical medical practices that disproportionately harm Black communities.

 OUR INSPRATION